AgoraIO/Agora-Extensions/VideoCapture/Android/README.md

 VideoModule.instance().stopAllChannels();
 ```

-The video channel (channel for short) is the implementation of the camera thread.
-Once the camera channel is stopped, the CameraVideoManager instance will not be available, you should recreate it.
+The video channel (or channel for short) is the implementation of the camera thread.
+Once the camera channel is stopped, the previous CameraVideoManager instance will not be valid any more, you should recreate it.

 #### Local previews

 The library is designed to support flexible local preview strategies.
-For example, you can set as many local previews as you like (of course, as long as the device's performance can cover),  and they can be added or removed whenever wanted.
+For example, you can set as many local previews as you like (of course, if the device's performance can cover), and they can be added or removed whenever wanted.

 Only SurfaceView or TextureView can be set to be previews, but it is enough for most cases.
-They can be used no matter whether they have already been attached to the window hierarchy or not, if the application's logic allows that.
+They can be used no matter whether they have already been attached to the window hierarchy or not, only if the application's logic allows that.

 Local previews can be replaced, it may be useful when there are interactions between different surfaces.